 2. Improperly diversified Portfolios.
-In the 27 years I’ve been helping clients through their retirement years, when well diversified, I have not seen anyone loose all their funds due solely to a down stock market.
+In the 27 years I’ve been helping clients through their retirement years, when well diversified, I personally have not seen anyone lose all their funds due solely to a down stock market.
 Many pre and post retirees are under the assumption that once retired, they need to abandon stocks or equities in general to help preserve their portfolio from down drafts in the market.
 The latest JP Morgan Capital updates state that due to the negative impact of inflation over time on your purchasing power, your retirement savings need to grow 2-3% above the distribution rate you’re taking from your accounts.
 If you’re withdrawing 4%, you would need a total return of 6-7% to maintain the income and effects of inflation over time.
 Having a portfolio too aggressively postured can also pose problems, diversification among multiple asset classes can help reduce volatility.

 3. Depending on a single source of income.
 Social Security is the primary source of income for 61% of retirees, according to the Transamerica Center for Retirement Studies.
 Additionally, they report 44% of retirees state that one of their biggest financial fears is Social Security will be reduced or cease to exist in the future.
 Based on current projections by Transamerica Center for Retirement Studies, Social Security will only be able to pay 77% of promised retirement benefits beginning in 2035.
 Since Pension income is rarely offered by an increasing number of employers, most retirees may have to rely on their retirement savings such as IRAs and 401(k) and Social Security as only a safety net.